kissmetrics/km-support/_posts/2012-10-19-mobile-sites-apps.md

 {:toc}
 * * *

 Kissmetrics can track your mobile website using our typical [JavaScript Library][js].
-For a native iOS or Android application, you'lll need to do some more work.
+For a native iOS or Android application, you'll need to do some more work.

 ## 1. Implement events using the library in the app's native language